Theodo-UK/theodo-good-tests/documentation-tree/general/types-of-testing.md

 - Tests that test small "units" of the code in isolation
 - 👍 Fast, Reliable and Isolating
 - 🚫 Can lead to thousands of tests that require maintaining
-- 🚫 Don't guarantee that working parts will work together
+- 🚫 Doesn't guarantee that working parts will work together

 ### Integration Tests